-Current projects include the Genesee-Finger Lakes Region Population Projections and the Regional Atlas.
-The Genesee-Finger Lakes Region Population Projections which will include county and municipal population projections for the region out to the year 2050.
-The project will provide an overview of historical trends of population in the Region as well as results of population projections out to 2050.
+Regional Population Forecasts, County, City, Town, and Village Projections for the Genesee/Finger Lakes Region out to the year 2050 provides an overview of historical trends of population in the Region as well as results of population projections out to 2050.

 The Regional Atlas will provide current, regularly used socio-economic and demographic data in one central location with analysis useful to transportation; land use; and economic development planning.
 Data components will include population; households; land use; housing; economic; socioeconomic and demographic; transportation; government; agriculture; education; health; and public safety.
 The completed product will textually and graphically analyze and summarize current conditions and regional trends.